Paul L Althouse

 Robert A Moore

 studied English, Music, and Philosophy as an undergraduate and served as pastor of United Methodist congregations in New England after he graduated from Boston University School of Theology in 1971, retiring to Maine in 2011.
 Both parents were pianists, so music filled the home from before his birth.
 As a child he would hunker down for hours in front of the family “hi-fi” entranced by Beethoven.
 He bought his first recording in 1958 and has since amassed a collection of vast proportion.
 (One life task now is to divest of as much as he can.)
 He has played various musical instruments, sung in choirs, and frequented Symphony Hall and Jordan Hall in Boston since he was young.
 He writes program notes for concerts.
-Among his strongest interests is lieder and vocal music, which he reviews for ARG.
+Among his strongest interests are English vocal music, lieder, and choral music, which he reviews for ARG.
 He also enjoys travel, cinema, and gardening.

 Stephen Thomson Moore lives in Florida.
 He has degrees in music from Harvard and Stanford (DMA).
 His main instrument is the flute, but he has directed choirs and early music groups.
 He has translated music books into English–mainly from Spanish and Portuguese, and that has added to his expertise in Latin American music.
 He is now translating a book by André Gretry.
 He was CD review editor for Early Music America, and back in the last century he even wrote for a magazine called Fanfare.
 It looks like he can cover quite a wide range for ARG.
 (By the way, the four Moores who write for us–there was even a fifth a few years ago–they are not related.)

 Don O’Connor was born in London, England to Irish parents.
 He became a US citizen in 1954.
 In 1963 and 1964 he got his Bachelor’s and Master’s Degrees in Industrial Design from Syracuse University, where he also studied post-graduate level musicology.
 He won five national kitchen and bath design awards and in 2007 was inducted into the National Kitchen and Bath Industry Hall of Fame.